folbricht/routedns/doc/configuration.md

 - `name` - A regular expression that is applied to the query name.
 Note that dots in domain names need to be escaped.
 Optional.
 - `source` - Network in CIDR notation.
 Used to route based on client IP.
 Optional.
 - `weekdays` - List of weekdays this route should match on.
 Possible values: `mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun`.
 Uses local time, not UTC.
 - `after` - Time of day in the format HH:mm after which the rule matches.
 Uses 24h format.
 For example `09:00`.
+Note that together with the `before` parameter it is possible to accidentally write routes that can never trigger.
+For example `after=12:00 before=11:00` can never match as both conditions have to be met for the route to be used.
 - `before` - Time of day in the format HH:mm before which the rule matches.
 Uses 24h format.
 For example `17:30`.
 - `invert` - Invert the result of the matching if set to `true`.
 Optional.
 - `resolver` - The identifier of a resolver, group, or another router.
 Required.